paesanilab/MB-Fit/docs/SMILES.md

-# Smile Strings for MBML.
+# SMILES Strings for MBML.

-## Where do I have to specify the SMILE string?
+## Where do I have to specify the SMILES string?

 You must specify the property SMILES inside the [molecule] section of your '.ini' settings file.
-The SMILE strings for your molecule are specified as a comma delimited list of the SMILE strings for each fragment. <br>
+The SMILES string for your molecule is specified as a comma delimited list of the SMILES string for each fragment. <br>
 For example, for a water monomer:
 ```
 [molecule]